Callasaurus/React-API-Hackathon/README.md

 # React API Hackathon

 Do you like cocktails?
-Have you always though about trying new ones but end up sticking to the one you know?
+Have you always thought about trying new ones but end up sticking to the one you know?
 Well, this is the app for you!
 This react app works with a cocktail API and fetches you random cocktails, their ingredients and their recipes for inspiration (https://thecocktaildb.com/).
 You can: fetch as many cocktails as you like; delete them if they don't catch your fancy; add them to your favourites list.
 Happy drinking! (p.s. please drink responsibly)

 ## Skills